-For Contributory Spouse Dental Insurance, you must enroll within 31 days of the date you are initially eligible for Spouse Dental Insurance or within 31 days of the date of a Family Status Change or during any Enrollment Period or your Spouse will be a Late Entrant.
+For Contributory Spouse Dental Insurance, you must enroll within 31 days of the date you are initially eligible for Spouse Dental Insurance or within 31 days of the date of a Family Status Change or during any Enrollment Period.

 When does Spouse Dental Insurance start?